 - 1095A, 1095B, 1095C, or other healthcare information

 To ensure you get all your credits and deductions, bring all of the following that apply to you:

 - Amount spent on child/dependent care and care provider's name, address, tax ID number

 - If you are a DTE customer, bring in bill

 - Monthly rent amount, total rent paid in the previous year, landlord name and address

-- 2017 summer and winter property tax bills and receipts
+- Summer and winter property tax bills and receipts from the previous year

 - Health insurance premiums paid